-1.1.3 Planning and Conducting the OBS Experiment
+1.1.3 Post Award: Planning and Conducting the OBS Experiment

 - a.
-OBSIC Management Office schedules OBS availability in consultation with the P.I. and with the research vessel provider, e.g. University-Nationals Oceanographic Laboratory System (UNOLS). - b.
-PI should develop a comprehensive Cruise Plan for at-sea OBS operations (e.g. Appendix 2). - c.
+OBSIC Management Office schedules OBS availability in consultation with the P.I. and with the research vessel provider, typically UNOLS.
+By default, experiments are prioritized on the basis of when they are recommended for funding. - b.
+PI develops a comprehensive Cruise Plan for at-sea OBS operations (e.g. Appendix 2). - c.
 OBSIC, in collaboration with the PI, develops a Science Support Plan that lays out the commitments and responsibilities of both parties (Appendix 3). - d.
 OBSIC personnel participate in the experiment cruises and conduct OBS operations in conformance with the Science Support and Cruise Plans.